kevinsapp/bursa/README.md

-# Bursa - A Wordpress Theme
+# Bursa - A WordPress Theme